When the Prompt Becomes Visual: Vision-Centric Jailbreak Attacks for Large Image Editing Models: : Jailbreak Attack in Vision

 \subsection{Introspection-based Defense}

 To defend such a vision-centric attack, the most intuitive way is to restore the obscure and abstruse visual instruction into the real intention, so that the model can explicitly judge whether this request is malicious or not.
 Recently, two popular open-source large image editing models have been released (\ie Qwen-Image-Edit and LongCat-Image-Edit).
 We observed that \emph{they all opt to employ a Vision-Language Model (VLM) rather than an LLM for extracting text embeddings}, to complement visual information in the text embedding~\cite{wu2025qwenimage}.
-Based on this observation, we propose a defense approach, which appends a safety trigger $T_{\text{safe}}$ after the multimodal prompt (\ie image $I$ and text $T$) of user: $P' = [I, T, T_{\text{safe}}]$, and the trigger is:
+Based on this observation, we propose a defense approach, which utilizes the KV-Cache of the multimodal prompts and conducts additional safety evaluation with a textual safety trigger as:

 \makebox[\linewidth][c]{ \fcolorbox{deepred}{mildyellow}{ } }

 As shown in Fig.~\ref{fig:defense}, through reusing KV-Cache, it prevents repetitive image and text encoding, demanding \emph{negligible} computational overhead and latency compared with using additional guard models.
 Further experiment in Appendix~\ref{app:defense_analysis} verifies its efficiency.